ComaN10/ComaN10/README.md

 # 👋 Hello!
 Welcome to my Github profile.

 Hello!
-I'm Carlos Coelho, a Software Engineering student at the University of Madeira.
-This repository has been created to document and share my academic work and personal projects.
-Feel free to explore.
-Your visit is greatly appreciated!
+I'm Carlos Coelho, a Master's student in Software Engineering at the University of Madeira.
+Having recently completed my Bachelor's degree in the same field, I'm now advancing my knowledge and skills at the graduate level.
+This repository showcases both my academic journey and personal projects throughout my educational path.

+Feel free to explore my work, from undergraduate foundations to more advanced graduate-level projects.
+Your visit and interest in my programming portfolio are greatly appreciated!

-If you have any suggestions, questions, or are interested in collaborating, don't hesitate to get in touch.
-I hope you find useful and interesting information about my academic journey and programming projects.
+If you have any suggestions, questions, or are interested in collaborating on academic or personal projects, please don't hesitate to reach out.
+I'm always open to new opportunities to apply and expand my software engineering expertise.

-Enjoy your exploration!
+Enjoy exploring my repository!

 **Carlos Coelho**